valters-tomsons/LibOrbisPkg/README.md

 # LibOrbisPkg
 [![Build status](https://ci.appveyor.com/api/projects/status/f0bok1ljnshd2dr0?svg=true)](https://ci.appveyor.com/project/maxton/liborbispkg/build/artifacts)

+## Note from OpenOrbis
+The original developer (maxton) has passed away unexpectedly, we will be keeping this fork up to date as we rely on it for the OpenOrbis toolchain.
+His contributions will not be forgotten or abandoned.
+RIP.

+---

 I am developing an open source library for reading and writing PS4 PKG files.
 This project's goal is to eliminate the need to use proprietary SDK tools.
 Without a proper open PKG tool, the PS4 homebrew scene cannot flourish.